-One of the hardest things a manager will have to do is tell another potential employer or peer that they are unable to recommend a former employee for hire.
-After all, people’s livelihoods are at stake and let’s face it, most of us need a job.
-So, when confronted with the need to be transparent, upfront and completely honest job reference about someone’s past performance, it can be difficult to give a real opinion about how someone performed since most of us deserve a second chance.
+One of the hardest things a manager will have to do is tell another potential employer or peer that they cannot recommend a former employee for hire.
+After all, people’s livelihoods are at stake, and let’s face it, most of us need a job.
+So, when confronted with the need to be transparent, upfront, and completely honest, job reference about someone’s past performance, it can be challenging to give an unbiased opinion about how someone performed since most of us deserve a second chance.

 Here are a few things to remember when giving feedback about someone’s past performance.

 Your feedback about whether or not someone should be hired has to come from a place that is purely an objective perspective.
 It should not be based on whether or not you liked this individual as a person but solely based on past performance.
 Was their past performance while under your umbrella as a manager something that you would stake your name or brand on in making the recommendation for hire?
 If the answer is no, you have to be prepared to provide solid examples of why you are not able to make the recommendation without giving too much information/impacting anonymity.

 You should also do the same for the individual you would be willing to make a recommendation of hire.
 What did this person do that was so effective in their role?
 What are some tangible results that they were able to produce?